pdelong42/interests-map/README.md

    compiler design, and about code translation in-general.
 So yeah, I really should pick-up that dragon book sometime.

+ - queueing theory

+   I first became interested in queueing theory when the Linux O(1) scheduler was shiny and new.
+Around that time, message queueing middleweare also started gaining traction, which also fueled my interest.
+In the end, I didn't do too much with either of these applications, but I'm still interested in queueing theory as it applies to things like network traffic, actual traffic, and resource utilization as a whole.

+   I've picked-up Leonard Kleinrock's book, only to put it down again because it required more probability background than I had.
+I don't seem to have learned probability properly the first time around, so I'm relearning it now.
+(Fourier Analysis is also required, but I'm pretty well-versed in that already.)

  - virtualization

    (write me)